Qrouger/PPIFold/README.md

 ### Result

 This pipeline have a cutoff on PAE, iQ-score and hiQ-score.
 An alert is set for proteins with MSA depth lower than 100 sequences.<br>
-Result for proteins with less than 100 sequences in MSA is not accurate for validate and invalidate predict PPI.
+Result for proteins with less than 100 sequences in MSA is not accurate for validate or invalidate predict PPI.

+Residue in interaction
+Distogram
+Interaction network